Security-Onion-Solutions/securityonion-docs/nids.rst

 SO_FILTERS
   Filter rules that control which metadata Suricata logs.
 Use these to reduce unnecessary metadata logging.
 This ruleset is **disabled by default** when Suricata is the metadata engine.

-Adding Custom Rulesets
+Adding Additional Rulesets
 ~~~~~~~~~~~~~~~~~~~~~~

-You can add custom rulesets via the web interface.
+You can add additional rulesets via the web interface.
 Navigate to :ref:`administration` --> Configuration --> soc --> config --> server --> modules --> suricataengine --> rulesetSources and click the add button to create a new ruleset entry.
 Fill in the required fields (Ruleset Name, Source Type, Source Path, Ruleset License, and Enabled) and any optional fields as needed.

 .. note::